 If we want to protect the future of our planet and our health, tree planting has to be a part of the plan.
 The world loses millions of acres of trees due to deforestation every year.
 Yet, in just a year, one tree can produce 120 kilograms of oxygen and absorb as much carbon as a car, driving 41,000 km.
 In addition, the tree planting program will help to:

 - Reduce Carbon Dioxide & fight climate change

-While quip isn’t a company that was founded with the environment as a core focus, we love the fact that quip allows us to buy 1 toothbrush that will last forever, and brush heads that last at least 3 months.
-The result is that we use less toothbrushes, and create less waste.
+While Quip isn’t a company founded with the environment as a core focus, we love that Quip allows us to buy one toothbrush that will last forever and brush heads that last at least three months.
+The result is that we use fewer toothbrushes and create less waste.